-The Division of Clinical Laboratory Science offers three academic programs.
+The Division of Clinical Laboratory Science offers two academic programs.

 1. Bachelor of Science in Clinical Laboratory Science (CLS program)